Options Trading for Beginners: A Comprehensive Guide with Detailed Examples

 When you buy a stock, you own a piece of a company.
 Your profit or loss is directly tied to the stock’s price movement.

-Options, on the other hand, provide the right to buy (call options) or sell (put options) the stock at a specific price, called the strike price, within a set period.
+Options, however, give you the right to buy (call options) or sell (put options) a stock at a specific price, known as the strike price, within a set period.

 How Call Options Work